 Microscopes and support for image analysis is available for all research groups of the Biozentrum

 The Imaging Core Facility (IMCF) provides infrastructure for all microscopy techniques currently used in life sciences.
 The microscopes in the facility span the entire range from standard wide-field microscopy to confocal microscopy and super-resolution microscopy.
 The core facility started to operate in autumn 2011.
-There are 6 point scanning confocal microscopes, 2 spinning disk confocal microscopes, 3 wide-field microscopes, a serial 2-Photon tomography microscope, a lightsheet microscope, a slide scanner and a 3D-SIM super-resolution microscope available.
-The aim of the IMCF is not only to provide the facility users with well-maintained modern microscopy systems as well as with theoretical and technical support but also to develop and adapt new microscopy techniques and image analysis routines.
+There are 5 point scanning confocal microscopes, 3 spinning disk confocal microscopes, 5 wide-field microscopes, a light-sheet microscope, a slide scanner and a 3D-SIM super-resolution microscope available.
+The aim of the IMCF is not only to provide the facility users with well-maintained modern microscopy systems and quality control but also theoretical and technical support.
+Also, the IMCF is constantly striving to develop and adapt new microscopy techniques and image analysis routines.

 Areas of interest

-Besides the microscopy service for the Biozentrum, research at the IMCF focuses on the development of (i) optimal system performance in terms of image acquisition speed and experimental flexibility thereby enabling users to do all types of experiments under optimal conditions, (ii) image analysis and automation solutions, and (iii) a data storage and database solution (in collaboration with Research IT).
+Besides the microscopy service for the Biozentrum, research at the IMCF focuses on the development of (i) optimal system performance in terms of image acquisition speed and experimental flexibility thereby enabling users to do all types of experiments under optimal conditions, (ii) image analysis and automation solutions, and (iii) a data storage and database solution to assure data management accrding to the FAIR principles (in collaboration with Research IT).